openatx/uiautomator2/README.md

   ```
   ![settings](https://raw.github.com/xiaocong/uiautomator/master/docs/img/settings.png)

-  We want to click the switch at the right side of text 'Wi‑Fi' to turn on/of Wi‑Fi.
-  As there are several switches with almost the same properties, so we can not use like
-  `d(className="android.widget.Switch")` to select the ui object.
-Instead, we can use
-  code below to select it.
+  To click the switch widget right to the TextView 'Wi‑Fi', we need to select the switch widgets first.
+However, according to the UI hierarchy, more than one switch widgets exist and have almost the same properties.
+Selecting by className will not work.
+Alternatively, the below selecting strategy would help:

   ```python
   d(className="android.widget.ListView", resourceId="android:id/list") \